saswatms/saswatms-blog/content/posts/the-end/the-end.md

 > End is the beginning

-they say, then I am up for give it a chance. what happened previously, what will happen now?
+They say, then I am up for giving it a chance.
+What happened previously, what will happen now?

 *a way to slip through crack of time.*